-- Completion of four (4) years of practice experience with at least 50% of time spent in oncology pharmacy activities (as defined by the BPS oncology pharmacy content outline)
+- Completion of four (4) years of practice experience, post-pharmacist licensure, with at least 50% of time spent in oncology pharmacy activities (as defined by the Oncology Pharmacy Content Outline)

-Completion of a specialty (PGY2) residency* in oncology pharmacy plus one (1) additional year of practice with at least 50% of time spent in oncology pharmacy activities (as defined by the BPS oncology pharmacy content outline)
+- Completion of a PGY1 residency* plus two (2) additional years of practice post-pharmacist licensure with at least 50% of time spent in oncology pharmacy activities (as defined by the Oncology Pharmacy Content Outline)

 - Achieving a passing score on the Oncology Pharmacy Specialty Certification Examination

 *Effective January 1, 2013, only residency programs accredited by the American Society of Health-System Pharmacists (ASHP) or new residency programs granted Candidate Status for accreditation by ASHP are creditable for this purpose.

 (Refer to the Oncology Pharmacy Content Outline for details)

 - Domain 1: Patient Management and Therapeutics.
 (57% of the examination)